Uxmal was one of the best day trips we took from Mérida during our trip, and it was a welcome alternative to the Mayan ruins at Chichén Itzá.

 Yes, there is wildlife to be seen, if you look hard.
 You’ll see iguanas (some big, and some small) that blend in very curiously with the stones.
 You may even see five at a time.

 Beware: refrain from the inclination to feed them, and avoid interacting with them!
 They are wild, and should not be fed the food that humans eat.
 Uxmal is their natural home.

 What to bring (and not to bring) to the Uxmal Ruins

-As of 2020, 2021 and 2022, there are new regulations at Uxmal for security, preservation of the archaeological heritage and personal safety.
+You may experience regulations at Uxmal for security, preservation of the archaeological heritage and personal safety.

 Visitors are no longer allowed to bring in backpacks, bags and large purses.
 I repeat: If you bring a backpack or handbag larger than a tiny purse, the officials will not let you bring it in.
 There are lockers where you can store your items, but it has been rumored that they may not be so well-guarded, so do this at your own risk

 What you can bring into the Uxmal ruins are any of the following:

 - A travel camera (if you’re seeking a new one, we recommend these suggestions